It was the night of the big party. Anyone who wanted to be part of the in-crowd was there.

 As we see in Daniel 5:30, "That very night Belshazzar, king of the Babylonians, was slain, and Darius the Mede took over the kingdom, at the age of sixty-two.”

-At that time, this event was as big as Pearl Harbor or 9/11.
 In one night, the greatest world power was overthrown.
 King Belshazzar was killed, and Darius the Mede became the most powerful man in the world.

 Meanwhile, what happened to Daniel?